miguelraz/ITF1788/README.md

 ## Usage

-Install the package with `python3 setup.py install` (probably with root privileges).
+For global installation: Use `python3 setup.py install` (probably requires root privileges).
+Alternatively, add the project workspace to the environment variable `PYTHONPATH`.

 Then you can use `python3 -m itf1788 --help` to show the list of available options and usage examples.